 But you don’t have to hike or ski to have fun.
 At the top there are two restaurants (fine dining at Peaks Restaurant; cafeteria fare at Pines Cafe), a bar (aptly named The Lookout Lounge), an observation area, natural history exhibits, and a small theater showing documentary films.

-Robert Trent Jones Jr., Arnold Palmer, Greg Norman, Jack Nicklaus—the list of top pros who have designed championship courses in the Palm Springs region couldn’t get more ‘name-droppy’, at least when it comes to golf.
-Add mountain and desert vistas that make waiting for your tee time a pleasure, and you can see why this is one of the most celebrated golf destinations in the country.
+Robert Trent Jones Jr., Arnold Palmer, Greg Norman, Jack Nicklaus—the list of top pros who have designed championship courses in the Palm Springs region couldn’t get more name-droppy, at least when it comes to golf.
+Add mountain and desert vistas that make waiting for your tee time a pleasure, and you can see why the Coachella Valley tops so many golfers’ lists of favourite places to hit the links.

 This 200-acre former estate of publishing magnate and UK ambassador Walter Annenberg and his wife Lenore, dubbed Sunnylands, lets you peek into a lifestyle of the uber-rich and connected.
 The couples’ glass-walled 25,000-square-foot home is a mid-century modern masterpiece that showcases a notable art collection.
 Though many of the Annenberg’s original pieces are now on display in museums, outstanding replicas let you get a sense of how dizzyingly fabulous is—you’ll find works by Monet, Picasso, Van Gogh and other masters.
 The artistic style unfolds in Sunnylands’ extensive gardens too—many are landscaped in sweeping bands of colour to evoke Impressionist art.
 The garden is also home to many local and migratory bird species; once a week (Fridays at 8:45 a.m., October – May) a free bird walk is led by knowledgeable birders.